-As the primary electric service provider throughout much of Niagara County, National Grid offers a range of economic development grants and energy efficiency incentives intended to spur economic development and support community revitalization.
+As the electric service provider throughout much of Niagara County, National Grid offers a range of incentives intended to spur economic development and support community revitalization.

 Electric Capital Investment Incentive

 The Electric Capital Investment Incentive Program provides funds to help offset the customer costs associated with upgrading utility infrastructure to accommodate a business expansion or new construction project.